injms/quack-nunjucks-filters/readme.md

 # 🦆 Quack Nunjucks filters

-A collection of small, simple, opinionated Nunjucks filters.
+A collection of small, simple, opinionated filters that can be used with Nunjucks and Eleventy.

 ## What do these filters do?